speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ### Rallying Cry
 Also at 5th rank, as a bonus action, you can extend a rallying cry to those that can hear you.
 Choose a number of friendly creatures up to twice your Charisma modifier that can see or hear you.
 Each of those creatures gains an Inspiring Display die that lasts until the end of your next turn.
 This die does not count against your number of Inspiring Display uses, but creatures can still only have one Inspiring Display die at a time.
 When a creature uses this die, they take the maximum instead of rolling.

-Once you've used this feature, you can’t use it again until you finish a short or long rest.
+Once you've used this feature, you canï¿½t use it again until you finish a short or long rest.

 <div class='footnote'>PART 1 | DEPLOYMENTS</div>